theowenyoung/archive-actionsflow/docs/triggers/2-webhook.md

 }
 ```

-You need to generate a personal access tokens with `repo` scope at [Github settings](https://github.com/settings/tokens)
+You need to generate personal access tokens with `repo` scope at [Github settings](https://github.com/settings/tokens)

 ### Curl example